Home > Blogs > What is selenium? introduction to selenium...Read More

 15) What does the assertion in Selenium mean?

-As a verification point, the assertion is utilised.
+As a verification point, the assertion is utilized.
 It confirms that the application's current status is as intended. "assert," "verify," and "waitFor" are the three sorts of assertions.

 16) What is the difference between the commands assert and verify?